gorbenkoalex/bills/README.md

 # Receipt parsing with ONNX + React

-This project demonstrates a browser-first receipt parser that combines rule-based heuristics with an ONNX line classifier.
-Users can paste OCR text or upload receipt images/PDFs, review the parsed result, edit any field, and submit corrected samples to a lightweight backend.
+Browser-first receipt parsing that mixes rule-based heuristics with an ONNX line classifier.
+Users can upload receipts (JPG/PNG/HEIC/PDF) or paste OCR text, review the parsed result, edit any field, and submit corrected samples to a lightweight backend.
 Python scripts convert the collected samples into an updated ONNX model for the browser.

 ## Project layout
-- `frontend/` – React + TypeScript app built with Vite.
-It loads an ONNX model (when available), extracts line-level features, parses receipts, and lets users edit and save results.
+- `frontend/` – React + TypeScript app (Vite) with components for upload, summary, and items.
+  - `src/components/` – `FileUpload`, `Summary`, `ItemsTable` UI pieces.
+  - `src/services/` – `ocrStub`, `parser`, `aiModel`, `api`, `lineFeatures` logic.
+  - `public/models/` – place `line_classifier.onnx` for the browser (output of training script).
 - `server/` – Express server that stores each training example in `server/data/samples.jsonl` (one JSON object per line) and can serve the built frontend.
 - `training/` – Python utilities to prepare the dataset and train/export the line classifier to ONNX.